Political parties in Ukraine: Mergers and bans (2011–present)

 On 17 November 2011 the Ukrainian Parliament approved an election law that banned the participation of blocs of political parties in parliamentary elections; since then several parties have merged with other parties.
 Strong Ukraine merged with the Party of Regions on 17 March 2012.
 Front of Changes and former Our Ukraine Bloc and Bloc Yulia Tymoshenko members performed in the 2012 parliamentary elections under "umbrella" party Fatherland.
 Front for Changes leader Yatsenyuk headed this election list; because Fatherland-leader Yulia Tymoshenko was imprisoned.

 On 15 June 2013 Reforms and Order Party and Front for Change merged into Fatherland.
 A part of People’s Movement of Ukraine (including its former chairman Borys Tarasyuk) also merged with Fatherland (the rest of this party had merged with Ukrainian People's Party in May 2013).

 In preparation for the upcoming 2014 parliamentary elections, several ministers of the Fatherland party in the government of Arseniy Yatsenyuk moved to the new party People's Front, which elected as its party leader Arseniy Yatsenyuk on 10 September 2014.

 UDAR merged into the Petro Poroshenko Bloc on 28 August 2015 after in the 2014 parliamentary election, 30% of the Petro Poroshenko Bloc election list had been filled by members of UDAR (as non-partisan).

+Following the Euromaidan, the Party of Regions chose not to participate in the new 2014 Ukrainian parliamentary election, and many of their members formed a new successor party called Opposition Bloc to compete on an anti-Maidan platform.